b1llywitant0/dbt-semantic-layer-implementation/README.md

 make airflow
 ```

-## Simulation

-<strong>Important:</strong> Do this sequentially.

-### Loading Reference Tables to ClickHouse Using Airflow Batch Job
+## Data Load & Transformation

+### Crosschecking

+Before we begin, it is important to check whether the data exists or not inside the ClickHouse.

+1. Open [Kowl](http://localhost:8088/topics) to see whether the streaming data from PostgreSQL are successfully received by Kafka.
+Topics should appear, i.e. cdc_closed_deals, cdc_customers, etc. In consumer groups, connect-clickhouse-sinker should appear as well.
+> When creating cdc container for the first time, please wait all of the data consumed (lag=0 in connect-clickhouse-sinker) before proceeding to the next step.
-1. Open [Airflow](http://localhost:8081/home) and run `reference_tables_postgres_to_clickhouse` DAG to load data from PostgreSQL to ClickHouse.
-The DAG had been scheduled to run daily at midnight (00:00:00 WIB / UTC+7).
+2. Open [Airflow](http://localhost:8081/home) and run `reference_tables_postgres_to_clickhouse` DAG manually to load data from PostgreSQL to ClickHouse.
+> This DAG had been set to run with dbt transformation using `TriggerDagRunOperator`, this step only to crosscheck the DAG and the data.
+> Moreover, the first time you run this DAG, it will be triggered twice and resulting in duplicate data inside datawarehouse (full refresh group).
+Please run again once after that to remove duplicates.
-2. Open [Tabix](http://localhost:8082/#!/login) and login using:
+3. Open [Tabix](http://localhost:8082/#!/login) and login using:
     - Name: <anything_you_like>
     - http://host:port: http://localhost:8123
     - Login: clickhouse
     - Password: root
-3. Check the presence of data in ClickHouse inside 'raw' schema/database using SELECT statement.
+4. Check the presence of data in ClickHouse inside 'raw' schema/database using SELECT statement.

 ### Running dbt

 <strong>Note:</strong> dbt is installed inside Airflow.

-To run the dbt project manually:
+1. Open [Airflow](http://localhost:8081/home) and run `dbt_transformation` DAG.

+### Generating Data Catalog

 1. Accessing the Airflow container:
 ```